-This extended requirement is necessary since a CC Part 2 SFR does not exist that allows for the analysis of information on system data collected from targeted IT system resources.
+This extended requirement is necessary since a CC Part 2 SFR does not exist that allows for the analysis of information on system data collected from nodes.

-Hierarchical to: No other components.
-Dependencies: No dependencies.
-The System shall perform the following analysis function(s) on all IDS data received: IDS\ANL.1.1 a) [selection: statistical, signature, integrity]; and b) [assignment: other analytical functions].
+IDS\ANL.1.1 The TSF shall perform the following analysis function(s) on all IDS data received:

+- a) [selection: statistical, signature, integrity]; and - b) [assignment: other analytical functions].

 Application Note: Statistical analysis involves identifying deviations from normal patterns of behavior.
 For example, it may involve mean frequencies and measures of variability to identify abnormal usage.
 Signature analysis involves the use of patterns corresponding to known attacks or misuses of a System.
 For example, patterns of System settings and user activity can be compared against a database of known attacks.
 Integrity analysis involves comparing System settings or user activity at some point in time with those of another point in time to detect differences.
-IDS\ANL.1.2 The System shall record within each analytical result at least the following information: a) Date and time of the result, type of result, identification of data source; and

-- a) Date and time of the result, type of result, identification of data source; an - b) [assignment: other security relevant information about the result].
+- IDS ANL.1.2 The TSF shall record within each analytical result at least the following information: - a) Date and time of the result, type of result, identification of data source; and - b) [assignment: other security relevant information about the result].